mads-hartmann/computer.mads-hartmann.com/computer.mads-hartmann.com/_setup_steps/2-homebrew.md

 title: Install Homebrew & essential apps
 ---

-Install [homebrew](https://brew.sh) so we can install all the other thigns we'll need:
+Install [homebrew](https://brew.sh) so we can install all the other things we'll need:

 ```sh
 /usr/bin/ruby \